mtmanning93/craft-front/README.md

 ## Database ERD

-An entity relationship diagram was created to assist in the visualisation of the database structure.
-This visualisation was important to clarify what data would be needed in order to provide the functionality desired within the application.
+An entity relationship diagram was created to assist in the visualization of the database structure.
+This visualization was important to clarify what data would be needed in order to provide the functionality desired within the application.
-Below is an image of the Created ERD with the raltionships between models.
-A full rundown of the ERD and the databade models within can be found in the [Craft-API README/Database ERD](https://github.com/mtmanning93/craft-api/blob/main/README.md#database-erd)
+Below is an image of the Created ERD with the relationships between models.
+A full rundown of the ERD and the database models within can be found in the [Craft-API README/Database ERD](https://github.com/mtmanning93/craft-api/blob/main/README.md#database-erd)

 ![Craft Social API ERD](README_images/api-erd.png)